awhitney42/YumYumDonut/README.md

 **Line 7 : SUBROUTINE - Read Sprite Data and Poke It Into Memory**

-Line 8 is the first of the three subroutines in the program.
+Line 7 is the first of three subroutines in the program.
 This subroutine is called twice in line 2 to draw (POKE) the sprite shape data into memory, starting at the location stored in **s** that holds the memory address of the start of Sprite 0.

 `7 z=y+32:forx=ytoz:reada:pokes+x,a:next:forx=z+1toz+31:pokes+x,0:next:y=x:w=24`

 This subroutine has two loops.
-The first FOR loop starts at the value in **y** (which is initially set to 0 on line 1) and the loops each iteration by 1 until it reaches y + 32, in order to load 33 bytes of data into each sprite data location in memory.
-The loop iterator index **x** is added to the sprite memory location **s** (memory location 12288) to specify the location to POKE the sprite data byte into memory.
-So, when this subroutine runs the first time, this first loop POKEs data into 12288+0 to 12288+32 to draw Sprite 0.
+The first FOR loop starts at the value in **y** (which is initially set to 0 on line 1) and then loops each iteration by 1 until it reaches y + 32, in order to load 33 bytes of data into each sprite data location in memory.
+The loop iterator index **x** is added to the sprite memory location **s** (memory location 12288) to specify where to POKE the sprite data byte into memory.
+So when this subroutine runs the first time, the first loop POKEs data into 12288+0 to 12288+32 to draw Sprite 0.

-During each iteration of this loop, it READs the sprite data from the DATA bytes contained in lines 5 through 7.
+During each iteration of this loop, it READs the sprite data from the DATA bytes contained in lines 4 through 6.

-The second FOR loop in this subroutine writes zeroes to the remaining sprite data memory, to make sure that is cleared out and the sprite shape is drawn as intended.
+The second FOR loop in this subroutine writes zeroes to the remaining sprite data memory to make sure that is cleared out and the sprite shape is drawn as intended.
 It loops from **z + 1** (**z** as you may recall is **y + 32**) until **z + 31** to reach the 64th and final sprite data byte.
-So, the first time this subroutine runs, this second loop POKEs a 0 byte into 12288+33 to 12288+63 to finish drawing Sprite 0.
+So, the first time this subroutine runs, the second FOR loop POKEs a 0 byte into 12288+33 to 12288+63 to finish drawing Sprite 0.

-The final statement in this sub before RETURNing is `y=x`, which after the first run, it sets the **y** value to 63.
-This value will POKE the sprite data into 12288+63 to 12288+127 next time when drawing Sprite 1.
+The next statement in this sub is `y=x`.
+After the first run, this sets the **y** value to 63.
+This value will POKE the sprite data into 12288+63 to 12288+127 when this subroutine is called a second time to draw Sprite 1.

+The final statement in this sub is `w=24`.
+This sets the baseline sound effect frequency value used in SUB 8.

 **Line 8 : SUBROUTINE - Increment Score and Play Sound Effects**